 Hindu Succession Act-Things you must know

-Having regard to one of the latest incidents I have gone through of late, today I have decided to write a blog post on Hindu Succession Act/Indian Succession Act-Things you must know.
+Having regard to one of the latest incidents I have gone through of late, today I have decided to write a blog post on the Hindu Succession Act 1956-How important this act is for all of us to know.

-- This act primarily lays down uniform & comprehensive system of inheritance and applies to both “Mithakshara” school of thought and “Dayabhaga” school of thought.
+- This act primarily lays down a uniform & comprehensive system of inheritance and applies to both the “Mithakshara” school of thought and the “Dayabhaga” school of thought.
 We will learn about these school of thoughts later on;

 - Hindu women’s Limited Estate has been abolished by this act.
 Any property possessed by a Hindu woman is to be held by her absolute property and she is given full power to deal with it and dispose of it by will as per her like;